-Today the Elah valley still has its beautiful landscape nearly intact, and it is an area good for light hiking.
+Located near Beit Shemsh, the Elah valley boasts beautiful landscapea, and is a fantastic area for light hiking.
 Ancient examples of the Elah tree, the terebinth, can still be found in the area.
 At Mitzpe Massua hill the visitor has the most breathtaking view of the coastal plain to the west of the valley, with Ashkelon in the horizon on a clear day.
 Even the lights of the old Philistine heartland of Gaza can be seen on a clear night in the horizon.

 Background of the Elah Valley